-Merrick has a \$500,000 line of credit with a commercial bank which bears an interest rate of 3.25% with an initial expiration date of December 21, 2022, extended through March 21, 2023.
+Merrick has a \$500,000 line of credit with a commercial bank which bears a prime interest rate with an initial expiration date through March 15, 2024.
 The line of credit is secured by inventory, accounts receivable, equipment and general intangibles.
-At June 30, 2022 and 2021, there was no amount drawn on the line of credit.
+At June 30, 2023 and 2022, there was no amount drawn on the line of credit.